hachyderm/community/community.hachyderm.io/content/en/docs/moderation/covenant/_index.md

 ---

-This is the set of principles that Hachyderm moderators agree to in order to inform their decisions and judgment calls when creating and maintaining Hachyderm as a safe space and enforcing server rules.
+This is the set of principles that Hachyderm moderators agree to inform their decisions and judgment calls when creating and maintaining Hachyderm as a safe space and enforcing server rules.
 This is because first and foremost: